 - Place pork tenderloin into a resealable plastic bag.

-- Combine all marinade ingredients, except honey into a small bowl.
+- Combine all marinade ingredients, except honey, in a small bowl.
 Warm honey in the microwave for about 8-10 seconds (or until it becomes more liquified), and add to the marinade mixture.
 Stir to combine.

-- Add marinade mixture to pork making sure that all surfaces and coated well.
+- Pour marinade over pork making sure that all surfaces are well coated.
 Release excess air from the plastic bag, and seal shut.
 Place into the refrigerator for 2-4 hours.

 - Remove pork from bag and place onto the grill grate.
 Gently pour some of the remaining marinade on top of the tenderloin.
+You can brush it on if that is easier.
 Close lid and cook for 10 minutes.
-Turn and cook for another 10 minutes, or until the internal temperature at the thick part of the pork reaches at least 140 degrees F.
+Turn and cook for another 10 minutes, or until the internal temperature at the thickest part of the tenderloin reaches between 145-155 degrees F.

 - Once cooked, remove from heat and place onto a clean cutting board.
-Tent with aluminum foil and let rest for 5 minutes.
-Slice into 1/2 inch thick rounds and serve.
+Tent with aluminum foil and let rest for 5-10 minutes.
+Slice into 1/2 inch thick rounds (or thicker if preferred), and serve.

 - Gochugaru has a unique flavor, but you can substitute red pepper flakes for a hint of heat.